 Although the Bank believes that its estimates of fair value are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value.
-For fair value measurements in Level 3, changing one or more of the assumptions used by \pm 10% to reasonably possible alternative assumptions would have the following effects.
+For fair value measurements in Level 3, changing one or more of the assumptions used by $\pm$ 10% to reasonably possible alternative assumptions would have the following effects.

-Effect on (DCI
+Effect on OCI

+Favorable Unfavorable

-Favorable AED'000 Unfavorable AED'000
+AED'000 AED'000

+31 December 2023 17,294 (17,294)

 31 December 2022 12,524 (12,524)

-31 December 2021 18,573 (18,573)

 - In respect of those financial assets and financial liabilities measured at amortised cost, which are of short term nature (up to 1 year), management believes that carrying amount is equivalent to its fair value. - In respect of Islamic investments securities, management has used the quoted price when available to assess fair value or used a present value calculation (PVC) based on market observable inputs. - Islamic financing and investing assets are fair valued based on PVC which takes into account original underlying cash financing credit grading and expected prepayments.
-These features are used to estimate the present value of the expected cash flows and using risk-adjusted rates.
-However, this technique is subject to inherent limitations, such as estimation of the appropriate risk-adjusted rate, and different assumptions and inputs would yield different results. - Fair values of deposits from banks and customers are estimated using the PVC methodology, applying the applicable rates that are offered for deposits of similar maturities and terms.
+These features are used to estimate the present value of the expected cash flows and using risk-adjusted profit rates.
+However, this technique is subject to inherent limitations, such as estimation of the appropriate risk-adjusted profit rate, and different assumptions and inputs would yield different results. - Fair values of deposits from banks and customers are estimated using the PVC methodology, applying the applicable rates that are offered for deposits of similar maturities and terms.
 The fair value of deposits payable on demand is considered to be the amount payable at the reporting date.